-Long Beach Homicide Detective Todd Johnson wrongly concluded that the victim in this case accidentally fell down while doing yoga at home on the morning of March 3, 2014, hit the back of her head on a flat, smooth, concrete floor, and died.
-Some people say, yes, these accidents happen: she bumped her head, and everything seemed fine for a while, but she died later from a brain injury, as in the case of actress Natasha Richardson.
+Long Beach Homicide Detective Todd Johnson wrongly concluded that Dana accidentally fell down while doing yoga at home on the morning of March 3, 2014, hit the back of her head on a flat, smooth, concrete floor, and died.
+Some people say, yes, these accidents happen: she bumped her head, and everything seemed fine for a while, but she died later from a brain injury, as in the case of actor Natasha Richardson.

 Next: Blood in master bath

 Todd Johnson LBPD police corruption misconduct Long Beach California Dana Jones Los Angeles Coroner